Cycling Network Improvements and Expansion

 Have you considered turning eliminating the highway 85 onramp from Erb street and instead making a T-intersection to the North?
 Meaning motorists coming down Erb street wanting to go south on 85 would turn LEFT.
 I saw pieces of this in the four proposed options but none that combined them in this way.
 With bi-drectional bicycle lanes running on the South side of the street motorists would not be crossing an active cycling lane when trying to get onto the highway.

-Armin asked over 1 year ago
+Armin asked about 2 years ago

 Several alternatives were considered for the Highway 85 ramp terminals.
 Removing the ramp on the south side of the street would have major traffic impacts.
 The preferred design removes the free-flowing on and off ramps on the north side and creates two regular signalized intersections with pedestrian and cycling crossings.
 This design is subject to the approval of the Ministry of Transportation of Ontario (MTO).